Demanding Accountability for Child Abuse

-If you are a survivor of sexual abuse or child abuse you can bring a civil legal claim (lawsuit) against anyone who was in a position to prevent or stop the abuse from happening.
-Examples include claims against the government (Department of Social and Health Services or Department of Corrections ), a daycare provider, a school, a church or religious organization, a nursing home or a hospital.
+Victims of sexual abuse or child abuse may bring a civil legal claim or lawsuit against anyone who was in a position to prevent or stop the abuse from happening.
+Examples include claims against the government (Department of Social and Health Services or Department of Corrections), a daycare provider, a school, a church or religious organization, a nursing home or a hospital.

 Every year 3.3 million reports of child abuse are made in the United States involving 6 million children.
 Many are abused by parents, caregivers, or other adults such as teachers or clergy.

 According to the American Psychological Association (APA), sexual abuse is defined as any unwanted sexual activity brought on by a perpetrator through the use of force or threats, or through taking advantage of a victim who is unable to give consent.

 In addition to physical trauma, victims of sexual abuse typically experience both short-term and long-term emotional trauma.
 Examples of emotional trauma in victims of sexual abuse include moderate to extreme anxiety, post-traumatic stress disorder (PTSD), paranoia and isolation.
 This is especially true when children become the victims of sexual abuse or rape.

 Overall, it is estimated that children are roughly three times more likely to be victims of rape or sexual abuse than adults are.
 And while every state in the U.S. has some form of legislation that requires the reporting of child sexual abuse, the reality is that a significant amount of these crimes go unreported.
 In fact, the Rape, Abuse & Incest National Network (RAINN) estimates that only 46 out of every 100 cases of sexual abuse or rape are reported to police.